 When we need to turn it into energy, hydrogen stored in specific tanks is channelled into a fuel cell.
 There it binds again with oxygen from the air and electricity is obtained.
 Thus, the only by-product of the process is water, resulting in a clean, sustainable system in which zero CO₂ is emitted to produce energy.

+Hydrogen is used as a raw material in the chemical industry to manufacture ammonia and fertilisers, in the petrochemical industry for petroleum refining and in metallurgy to obtain steel.
 The use of hydrogen in these three industries produces a large amount of carbon dioxide emissions.
 For example, steel manufacturing accounts for 6 to 7 % of global CO₂ emissions, two to three times the emissions from all global aviation.
 We could use green hydrogen as a raw material and produce emissions-free steel, which would be a very important step towards the urgent decarbonisation of these industries.

 Green hydrogen can serve as an energy storage system thanks to its large volume and long life similar to the way in which we now use strategic oil or natural gas reserves.
 In so doing, we could supply reserves of renewable hydrogen to support the electricity grid.